-Above is a look I might go for at any time.
+Above is an everyday style look I might go for at any time.
 A longish top, not too tight, but which skims tum, bum and hips and stretchy pants, preferably with a slim lower leg.
 The top was from Millers a couple of seasons ago, the jeans are from an Op Shop and the snake skin shoes (very comfortable) are last season Millers too.

 Mostly in summertime I opt for frocks or cropped pants.
-The Bling Cuff Crop Pants below have been reduced from $35 to $18 at Millers – A very useful addition for your summer or autumn or spring wardrobe because you can team them with prints, block colours and any colour of your choosing.
-My eye was drawn towards this summery cerise Boho style top which is priced at $35.
+The Bling Cuff Crop Pants below by Millers – A very useful addition for your summer or autumn or spring wardrobe because you can team them with prints, block colours and any colour of your choosing.
+My eye was drawn towards this summery cerise Boho style top.
 Gotta love a bit of Boho 🙂

 But everyday style isn’t just about choosing clothes that you look and feel good in.
 Getting out of the door looking great doesn’t have to mean primped, preened and expensive.
 It’s more about looking as if you’ve made an effort, when really you haven’t because your background routine has it all covered.

 10 Tips for Everyday Style that work for me